International Applicants

 U.S. Private Schools: A Guide for International Students

-Dive into the nitty-gritty of attending U.S. private schools as an international student.
+Attending U.S. private schools as an international student poses several organizational challenges.
 From tackling the admissions maze to conquering the TOEFL, this guide's got you covered.
 We'll walk you through visa hurdles, financial realities, and even virtual campus tours.
-Buckle up for an insider's look at making your American education dreams a reality!
+Here's an insider's look at making your American education dreams a reality!

 Why Do You Need A Guide for International Students?

 So, you're thinking about shipping your kid off to an American private school?
 And all you have to do is apply and write a check?
 Well, buckle up, because we're about to take a wild ride through the world of admissions, student visas, and yes, even the dreaded TOEFL.
-Don't worry, though – I've got your back.
-Oh, sometimes I will refer to you as the parent; other times you will be the student.
+Don't worry, though - I've got your back.
+Oh, sometimes I will refer to you as the parent; other times, you will be the student.
 It'll be easy to figure out.
 Let's dive in, shall we?

 The Lay of the Land

 First things first: American private schools are a whole different ballgame.
 We're talking day schools, boarding schools, and everything in between.
 These places are like mini-United Nations, with international students making up about 15% of the population in private schools.
 Pretty cool, right?
 Now, if you have just started looking at American private schools, most international students will want to attend a boarding school.
 There are about 400 of those, so you'll have lots of choices.
 After you read this blog, have a look at the schools we have listed for you over on our sister site, Boarding School Review.
 If you have family in the town with a day school you like, then you're all set.
 Your child can live at home and attend school just like a local.
-The big hurdle with this approach is making sure the school you want
+The major hurdle with this approach is ensuring that the school you want

 . . .read more